code-dot-org/aiproxy/API.md

 * `examples`: Array of pairs of code (js) and openai response (tsv).
 * `remove-comments`: When `1`, attempts to strip comments out of the code before assessment.
 Default: 0
 * `num-responses`: The number of times it should ask the AI model.
 It votes on the final answer.
 Default: 1
-* `num-passing-grades`: The number of grades to consider 'passing'.
-Defaults: 2 (pass fail)
 * `temperature`: The 'temperature' value for ChatGPT LLMs.

 * **Response**: `application/json`: Data and metadata related to the response.
 The `data` is the list of key concepts, assessment values, and reasons.
 The `metadata` is the input to the AI and some usage information. `n` is the number of responses asked for in the input.
 The `metadata`'s `agent` parameter tells you what performed the assessment.
 Currently this is either `static`, for a simple static check, and `openai` for ChatGPT.
 Based on the agent, different metadata might be available.
 For instance, the `static` agent does not report `usage` info.
 Example below.